mbesina/cypress_13_cucumber_typescript/README.md

 - **TypeScript**: Strongly-typed support for maintainable and error-free code.
 - **Cucumber**: Write human-readable test cases in Gherkin syntax.
 - **Page Object Model (POM)**: Modular and reusable structure for managing page elements.
+- **Cypress Testing Library**: Allows the use of dom-testing queries within Cypress end-to-end browser tests.
 - **ESLint & Prettier**: Linting and code formatting for a consistent codebase.
 - **Chance Library**: Generate data for test.
 - **GitHub Actions**: Implemented workflows for the following: